Sigma II-65 war game: Conclusion and results

 As the simulation ended on 5 August 1965, the chairman of the State Department's Policy Planning Council, Walt Rostow, forwarded a memorandum to his fellow Sigma II-65 player William Bundy.
 In it he noted that prolonged commitment of U.S. forces with a steady drain of casualties in an indecisive war would frustrate the American public.
 He believed air attacks on the north were a critical variable in U.S. strategy.
 His solution was to prepare for a supervised election in the south.

 That same day, General Maxwell Taylor predicted that the communists’ offensive would be defeated by year's end, though this shouldn’t be mistaken for a US victory.
-Rather, it was a return to the stalemate tha5 had held prior to fall 1964.
+Rather, it was a return to the stalemate that had held prior to fall 1964.
 "By the end of 1965, the North Vietnamese offensive will be bloodied and defeated without having achieved major gains....1965 could be a decisive year."

 Senior U.S. officials reviewed and discussed a video summary of the game's proceedings at game's end.
 The difficulties of engaging a wily, evasive foe, and the minimal effect of bombing on the North Vietnamese economy were discussed.
 The Sigma II-65 final report was issued on 20 August.
 The results of the simulation predicted that so long as the communists maintained the guerrilla tactic of picking when they wished to fight, and they had safe haven over the borders of Cambodia and Laos, they would not suffer sufficient casualties to end the war.
 Both bombing campaigns then in progress, Operation Rolling Thunder and Operation Barrel Roll were deemed to have limited effect on communist operations.
 General William Westmoreland's strategy, as expressed in his 1 September 1965 mission statement was based on attrition warfare.
 The Sigma II-65 results contradicted that attrition could win the war; as a result, Secretary of Defense Robert McNamara began to doubt Westmoreland's expertise.